This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You arrive at the airport, armed with bags, passport and your one-way ticket, ready for a big adventure exploring your next new destination.
-And then, as you are checking into your flight, you are asked the dreaded question.
-“Do you have proof of onward travel?”
+And this question pops up at check-in: do you have an onward ticket?
 Most round the world travelers and digital nomads have faced this question at one time or another, and if you aren’t prepared for it, it can ruin your trip before it even gets started.

 Why do you need proof of onward travel?